barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 correct equivalent for an atomically reference counted shared pointer would be the Rust type [`Arc`](https://doc.rust-lang.org/std/sync/struct.Arc.html).
 This type does implement `Send` and thus using `type SharedPtr = Arc` makes this code compile.

-If we then tried to mutate the value from two different threads, we would find out that we cannot simply do that because we are missing a second fundamental trait for concurrency, which is [`Sync`](https://doc.rust-lang.org/nomicon/send-and-sync.html).
+Now if we tried to mutate the value from two different threads, we would find out that we cannot simply do that because we are missing a second fundamental trait for concurrency, which is [`Sync`](https://doc.rust-lang.org/nomicon/send-and-sync.html).
 This trait, again via the typesystem, indicates whether a value is safe to access